makenasandra/dense_layer_prediction_model/README.md

 # Predicting Total Video Game Earnings using Dense Layer Neural Network
 In this project the dataset contains video games sold by a retailer and earnings for each video game
-<br>We will use the data to train the Neural Network(NN) to predict how much we expect future video games to earn
+<br>We will use the data to train our 3-layer Neural Network(NN) to predict how much we expect future video games to earn
 <br>Each column represents a game attribute
 <br>Each row represents a game sold in the past
 <br>We look at each characteristic of the game to predict expected earnings